All Episodes

 Yes.

-So uh uh again, in in the absence of religion, of religious ideas that that counter that uh one comes up, one comes to a society where individuals just uh are completely self-absorbed and not particularly concerned about the welfare of others.
+So again, in the absence of religion, of religious ideas that counter that, one comes to a society where individuals just are completely self-absorbed and not particularly concerned about the welfare of others.

 I mean, that's really what narcissism is.